In second generation form, Volkswagen's Tiguan looks a strong package. Jonathan Crouch checks it out.

-Volkswagen's much improved second generation Tiguan targets compact SUV and Crossover customers alike with a high quality, well priced package that's now smarter and more efficient.
+Volkswagen's much improved second generation Tiguan targets both volume and premium brand customers for mid-sized SUVs with a high quality, well priced package that's smart and efficient.
 All the car you'll ever really need?
 Many see it as just that.

 Design and Build